Property Tax Deductions Articles:

 Property Genuinely Available For Rent

-Rent expenses are deductible to the price that they are incurred for the purpose of producing rental income.
+How do you to tell if your property is genuinely available for rent?
+Rent expenses are deductible from the price that they are incurred for the purpose of producing rental income.
 Sometimes, rental expenses can be deductible for periods even when the property is not being rented out.
-However, this is only the case provided the property is genuinely available for rent.
-This means, the property is being […]
+However, this is only the case provided […]

 Read more